dotnet/vscode-csharp/debugger.md

     }

 #####External console (terminal) window
-The target process can optionally launch into a seperate console window.
+The target process can optionally launch into a separate console window.
 You will want this if your console app takes console input (ex: Console.ReadLine).
 This can be enabled with:

     "externalConsole": true